slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
 -- John Green [1977]*

-However some people are not ready to accept your vision.
-And «givers» attract «takers»: remember that you don’t owe them anything.

-> *"Do not teach a starving man to fish."
--- vox populi*

-> *"All you have to do is love them and show them the world."
--- Paul Graham {quoting his mother on raising children} [1964]*